Configuring Bacularis#

 If you can’t use the tape storage wizard to add the autochanger, you can try the manual way of adding it to Bacularis management.

-To use in Bacularis an autochanger configured in Bacula, please add autochanger
+To use in Bacularis an autochanger already configured in Bacula, please add autochanger

 .

-For using the autochanger management in Bacularis Web, Autochanger name in the
+To use the autochanger management in Bacularis Web, the Autochanger name in the

 Storage Daemon config must be the same as autochanger name in Bacularis API, as